Guiding Vision-Language Model Selection for Visual Question-Answering Across Tasks, Domains, and Knowledge Types: GoEval : A VQA Evaluation Metric

 \subsection{Validating \texttt{GoEval}}

 To validate \texttt{GoEval}, we first generate outputs on our experimental dataset using Gemini-1.5-Pro~\cite{gemini}, a state-of-the-art VLM.
 Then, we manually evaluate all the answers on the validation set, marking $0$ for incorrect answer and $1$ for correct answer.
-These are the human evaluation results.
+These are the results of human evaluation.

-We compare BERTScore precision, recall, F1-score, and six variants of \texttt{GoEval} using GPT-4o and GPT-4o mini~\cite{gpt4}, with and without using reference answers, and with and without using images with human evaluations in terms of accuracy and Kendall's Tau.
-The exact prompts that we use are outlined in Table~\ref{tab:go_eval_prompts} of Appendix~\ref{app:appendix} (in the supplementary material).
+We compare BERTScore precision, recall, F1-score, and six variants of \texttt{GoEval} using GPT-4o and GPT-4o mini~\cite{gpt4}, with and without reference answers, and with and without using images with human evaluations in terms of accuracy and Kendall Tau.
+The exact prompts that we use are outlined in Table~\ref{tab:go_eval_prompts} of Appendix~\ref{app:appendix}.
 When we don't use the image, we also alter the template text by a little to not ask model to refer the image.
-Results are detailed in Table~\ref{tab:goeval_comparison}.
+The results are detailed in Table~\ref{tab:goeval_comparison}.

-From the results, we can clearly see that using \texttt{GoEval} with reference answers, images, together provides best alignment with human judgement.
-Without using the image (-R, -I), the performance proves to be very weak, depicting that existing metrics that don't utilize the image will perform poorly on VQA.
-Moreover, the differences between models are largely influenced by whether they use all available information.
-For example, performance of \texttt{GoEval} and \texttt{GoEval}-mini with image but without reference only has a difference of $\Delta\tau=11$, but as soon as the reference answers are added, $\tau$ increased by 20 units.
-This shows that all these information are necessary for a successful evaluation.
-When used, \texttt{GoEval} shows high accuracy and Kendall's Tau correlation with human evaluation, and \texttt{GoEval}-mini marginally outperforms \texttt{GoEval}.
+From the results, we can see that \texttt{GoEval} with reference answer and image provides the best alignment with human judgment.
+Without using the image (-R, -I), the performance proves to be very weak, depicting that existing metrics that do not utilize the image will perform poorly on VQA.
+We believe this is because image context is crucial for VQA, and in the absence of it, the model isn't able to reason well whether the provided answer is correct or not.
+Moreover, the differences between models are largely influenced by the amount of information.
+For example, performance of \texttt{GoEval} and \texttt{GoEval}-mini with image but without reference only has a difference of $\Delta\tau=11$, but as soon as the reference answers are added, $\tau$ increases by 20 units.
+This is because the reference answers serve as an extra guidance in addition of the image to determine the correctness of the candidate answer, making the model perform better.

+In summary, \texttt{GoEval} shows high accuracy and Kendall's Tau correlation with human evaluation, and \texttt{GoEval}-mini marginally outperforms \texttt{GoEval}.
+This complements \texttt{VQA360} to provide an end-to-end cohesive framework for VLM evaluation in entirely multimodal settings.